 Q. Why should I choose Laravel for building enterprise web applications?

-Laravel is a popular PHP framework known for its elegant syntax, robust features, and developer-friendly environment.
+A. Laravel is a popular PHP framework known for its elegant syntax, robust features, and developer-friendly environment.
 It provides powerful tools for building scalable and maintainable enterprise web applications.
 Features like Eloquent ORM, Blade templating, and Laravel Mix for asset compilation contribute to a streamlined development experience.

 Q. How can I set up a development environment for a Laravel enterprise web application?